This is the silicone spray product recommended by Gates.

 1) Oil seepage - Rohloff recommends that when transporting the bike the rear wheel be kept upright in order to lessen oil seepage from the hub.
 Well, for air travel that's not possible.
 When placing the rear wheel in the travel case, we pack rags around the hub and push thick pipe cleaners into the hollow axle ends, to catch any oil seepage.
 It helps if the hub is not overfilled in the first place (see above).

 2) Brake rotor protection - For disc brake-equipped bikes we recommend that disc rotors be removed when packing the bike for travel, in order to avoid any potential rotor damage.
-This adds only a few minutes to the packing/unpacking process and is simple. in the case of the Rohloff rear wheel, on most but not all bikes, removal of the axle plate is necessary, to allow the rotor to slide off the hub.
+This adds only a few minutes to the packing/unpacking process and is simple. in the case of the Rohloff rear wheel, on some but not all bikes, removal of the axle plate is necessary, to allow the rotor to slide off the hub.
 Again, this is a simple process.
 Procedures for rotor removal and reinstallation are on our website.